 - UPDATE ON ZIMBABWE’S RESPONSE TO THE COVID-19 OUTBREAK

-Cabinet received an update on the country’s response to the COVID-19 outbreak, which was presented by the Minister of Higher and Tertiary Education, Innovation, Science and Technology Development, as Deputy Chairperson of the Ad-hoc Inter-Ministerial Task Force on COVID-19.
+Cabinet received an update on Zimbabwe’s Response to the COVID-19 Outbreak, which was presented by the Minister of Defence and War Veterans Affairs, Honourable O.C.Z.
+Muchinguri-Kashiri, as the Chairperson of the Inter-Ministerial Task Force on the COVID-19 Outbreak.

 The Vice President and Minister of Health and Child Care, Honourable C.G.D.N.
 Chiwenga, apprised Cabinet on progress made in the procurement and roll-out of COVID-19 vaccines.